JosePT16/ArtRoom_AI/README.md

 This chatbot answers as if it were the selected artist, speaking in first person.
 It retrieves information from online sources using RAG and responds only with verified context.

-The system loads artist webpages, splits them into chunks, creates embeddings, and stores them in a FAISS index.
+The system loads artist wikipedia webpages and stores them in a FAISS index.
 When the user asks a question, the chatbot searches for the most relevant text and generates an answer based only on that information.

 If the answer is not found, it replies: “I would prefer not to talk about that.”